SURFnet/ADFS-MFA-SAML2.0-Extension/README.md

 * You need a .snk private key for signing the plugin dll's and generating strong names
   - Put your .snk in SolutionItems/SURFnet.Authentication.Adfs.Plugin.snk
+  - Use SignSustainsys.cmd to sign the Sustainsys component

+* Now you can build

 Resources